tonyguolei/projet_dac/README.md

 #### Create tables

-To create the tables, use:
+To create the tables, do:
 ```
 mysql -udac -pcoucou -h127.0.0.1 -Ddac < sql/create.sql
 ```